Rosenverse

 "Every piece of research we’ve conducted represents valuable context and insights that can still guide us today."

-"Meta-analysis helps surface trends that might otherwise be hidden within isolated studies."
+"Meta-analysis reveals overarching patterns that might otherwise be hidden within isolated studies."

 "Start small, revisit a past study, synthesize related findings, or take a step towards creating something like a playbook for your own organization."